Europe's first underwater restaurant

 Europe will soon see its first underwater restaurant, according to the project's Norwegian architects.
 The planned concrete structure features a 36-foot wide panoramic window and is designed to become part of the marine environment.
-It's expected to be completed by early 2019, with construction work starting in February 2018, at the southernmost point of Norway's coastline.
+Construction started in early 2018, and it's expected to be completed in early 2019, at the southernmost point of Norway's coastline.

-, known for its work on the Norwegian National Opera & Ballet and the Bibliotheca Alexandrina in Egypt.
-Called "Under," the restaurant will stand on the sea bed five meters below the surface, its thick walls designed to withstand the most variable sea conditions.
+The restaurant, called "Under," is designed by Norwegian architectural firm Snøhetta, famous for its work on the Norwegian National Opera & Ballet and the Bibliotheca Alexandrina in Egypt.
+It will stand on the sea bed five meters below the surface, with thick walls designed to withstand the most variable sea conditions.

 "One of the benefits of this building is how it links nature and land, and how you can come safe from the land and in a very dramatic way go down through this concrete tube to the nature at sea level, and experience what normally is not experienced," said Rune Grasdal, lead architect on the project.